tslocke/hobocookbook/manual/dryml-guide.markdown

     </def>
 {.dryml}

-(Note: if the name in the `for` attribute starts with an upper case letter, is is taken to be a class name.
-Otherwise it is taken to be an abreviated name registered with HoboFields, e.g. `<def tag=="input" for="email_address">`)
+(Note: if the name in the `for` attribute starts with an uppercase letter, is is taken to be a class name.
+Otherwise it is taken to be an abbreviated name registered with HoboFields; e.g., `<def tag="input" for="email_address">`)

 For the product card, lets make the heading be a link to the product, and put the price of the product in the body area: